rahmanidashti/ContextsPOI/README.md

 ## TODOs
 - [X] The release of base models source codes
+- [X] Add context models to save the scores
+- [ ] Add command-line run for the context models
 - [ ] final version code release after the acceptance of the paper
 - [ ] User behaviour analysis part will be available after the acceptance of the paper.